 5. Use camera-aware subjects in your photos.
 Photos of people looking into the camera make users stop and take notice.
 Notice the difference between the two ads below.
+AI photo tools like Picsart can also help you add filters and effects to your photos to make them stand out.
+In addition, avoid photos that look too staged or like generic stock photography, as these can come off as corny or inauthentic.
+Notice the difference between the two ads below.
 In addition, avoid photos that look too staged or like generic stock photography, as these can come off as corny or inauthentic.

 6. Put it all together.
 The ad below takes advantages of almost all our tips so far.
 In addition, it provides a preview of the app so users know what to expect and how the UI will look.
 If you use this tactic, make sure the type of phone shown matches the type you’re targeting on your ads.

 Bonus tip: Try mobile video ads.
 More than 75% of global video views on Facebook occur on mobile.
 Advertisers are already reporting strong results; so, video ad types are definitely worth a try.